michelmf/data_engineer_nd/Cloud_Data_Warehouses_AWS/README.md

 # Data Warehouses on AWS

 This is the third project of the Data Engineer Nanodegree.
 In this project, students have to develop a data warehouse solution on Amazon Web Services Cloud.
-During the developmento of the project, student have opportunity to practice the following concepts and technologies:
+During the development of the project, student have opportunity to practice the following concepts and technologies:

 * Extract, Transform and Load concepts - ETL
 * Infrastructure as a Code using Boto3 and Python